-Example 3: Connecting PIR (Passive Infrared) to Internal Input
+Connection a PIR (Passive Infrared) to an input

-Passive Infrared switch will detect infrared body signature, switch an output signal to indicate detection, and hold the "active" state until detection is cleared.
+Passive Infrared switches will detect infrared body signature, switch an output signal to indicate detection, and hold the "active" state until detection is cleared.

 In this example, the PIR switch is powered by the reader via Pin 11 (Pin 12 gnd), and the status output is fed to the GPIO connector Pin 7 Input #1.
 This signal is then used by the reader to enable reading tags, as would be attached to the infrared emitter (body) that triggered the PIR switch in the first place.